-A. CHANGING AWARDED POINTS
+1. CHANGING AWARDED POINTS

+- a.
 Changes are not retroactive.
-A Rolls Minister may not "go backwards" and change points accurately awarded under different rules or different interpretations of the rules, for example:

-• Points awarded as "second points in a month" for local Crown Wars, before the clarification was issued.

-The exception to this shall be points that were awarded in error, for example:

-- Knight's List armored combat participation points for Shinai tournaments (which is only authorized for Sergeant's List tournaments) - DI's granted for Imperial Ministry service before March 2001.
+A Rolls Minister may not "go backwards" and change points accurately awarded under different rules or different interpretations of the rules, for example: - i.
+Points awarded as "second points in a month" for local Crown Wars, before the clarification was issued. - b.
+The exception to this shall be points that were awarded in error, for example: - i.
+Knight's List armored combat participation points for Shinai tournaments (which is only authorized for Sergeant's List tournaments) - ii.
+DI's granted for Imperial Ministry service before March 2001.

-B. ONLY ONE TW PER MONTH In December 1998, Emperor Stefan issued a clarification that a person may only count one TW (in any particular list) per month toward their knighthood.
+2. ONLY ONE TW PER MONTH

+In December 1998, Emperor Stefan issued a clarification that a person may only count one TW (in any particular list) per month toward their knighthood.

-C. MORE THAN TWO CLASSES PER YEAR
+3. MORE THAN TWO CLASSES PER YEAR